sageworksstudio/StreamBuilder/README.md

 2. Install the node modules listed in the package.json file globally.
 I.e., `sudo npm install -g <node_module>`
 3. From a terminal `cd path/to/streambuilder`
 4. `npm update` This will create a new directory "node_modules" where NPM will install all the required node modules.
+5. Edit the config.json file to reflect your destination URL.
 5. Run `gulp`

 ## Advanced configuration